Hoklo Americans

+Hoklo Americans (河洛美國儂) are Americans of ethnic Hoklo heritage.

-Hokkien, Hoklo (Holo), and Minnan people are found in the United States.
-The Hoklo people are a Han Chinese subgroup with ancestral roots in Southern Fujian and Eastern Guangdong, particularly around the modern prefecture-level cities of Quanzhou, Zhangzhou, and Xiamen, along with the region of Chaoshan and Hailufeng.
-They are also known by various endonyms (Pe̍h-ōe-jī: Hok-ló-lâng / Hō-ló-lâng / Ho̍h-ló-lâng / Hô-ló-lâng), or other related terms such as Fujianese people, Hoklo people (河洛儂), Banlam (Minnan) people (閩南儂; Bân-lâm-lâng), Hokkien people (福建儂; Hok-kiàn-lâng) or Teochew people (潮州人;Tiê-tsiu-lâng).
+The Hoklo are a Han Chinese sub-ethnic group with ancestral roots in Southern Fujian and Eastern Guangdong, particularly around the modern prefecture-level cities of Quanzhou, Zhangzhou, and Xiamen, along with the region of Chaoshan and Hailufeng.
 These people usually also have roots in the Hokkien diaspora in Taiwan, the Philippines, Malaysia, Indonesia, Singapore, Burma, Thailand, Vietnam, and Cambodia.

 Groups

 Taiwan

-Although around 70% of Taiwanese people in Taiwan are Hoklo, there are slightly more Taiwanese Americans who are Waishengren (descended from those who came to Taiwan with the KMT) most of whom are not Hoklo.
-Furthermore, Hoklo and Hakka Han people who have roots in Taiwan from before 1945 (Benshengren) are more likely to identify as "Taiwanese".
+Although around 70% of Taiwanese people in Taiwan are Hoklo, there are slightly greater proportion of Taiwanese Americans who are Waishengren (those who came to Taiwan after 1945).
+Furthermore, Hoklo and Hakka people who have roots in Taiwan from before 1945 (Benshengren) are more likely to identify as "Taiwanese".
 American Community Survey program of the United States Census Bureau reported that 200,000 Americans identify as "Taiwanese Hoklo people" and 70,000 speak Taiwanese Hokkien at home.

 Southeast Asia

 The first Indonesians to move to Southern California were Indos (Indonesians of mixed pribumi and European descent).
 However, the majority of Indonesians who came in the 1960s were of Chinese descent.
 Unofficial estimates suggest that as many as 50% of the Indonesians in Southern California are of Chinese descent, and around 50% of the ethnic Chinese population in Indonesia is Hoklo.

 Chinese Filipinos are one of the largest overseas Chinese communities in Southeast Asia.
 Mestizos de Sangley—Filipinos with at least some Chinese ancestry—comprise 18-27% of the Philippine population, totaling up to 30 million people.
 There are approximately 2 million Filipinos with pure Chinese ancestry, or around 2.5% of the population.
-Minnan peoples are more popularly known as "Hokkienese", or "Southern Fujianese" in English, or Lan-nang, Lán-lâng, Bân-lâm, Minnan in Chinese.
-The Minnan form 98.7% of all unmixed ethnic Chinese in the Philippines.
-Of the Minnan peoples, about 75% are from Quanzhou prefecture (specifically, Jinjiang City), 23% are from Zhangzhou prefecture, and 2% are from Xiamen City.
+Hoklo people form 98.7% of all unmixed ethnic Chinese in the Philippines.
+Of the Hoklo peoples, about 75% are from Quanzhou prefecture (specifically, Jinjiang City), 23% are from Zhangzhou prefecture, and 2% are from Xiamen City.

 Teochew people and Hainanese people may occasionally be included as Minnan people.